-Dare I say (off road) cycle lanes, cycle poficiency and cycle maintenance with an emphasis on rider protective clothing and headgear for all riders plus ways oif tracing offenders.
-Please see "More gripes!"
+Dare I say (off road) cycle lanes, cycle poficiency and cycle maintenance with an emphasis on rider protective clothing and headgear for all riders plus ways of tracing offenders.

 The widening of paths in our local high streets has an adverse effect on motorised transport and puts cyclists in danger on the road and then pedestrians in harms way when a rider decides to take to the path.

 Assurances that the free travel pass for the elderly will not be scrapped.
 The freedom pass is a lifeline for the elderly who are able to get out.
 For some it is the only opportunity to meet other people.